Career Timeline of Pope Leo XIV: Major Achievements and Milestones

 October 2023: Appointed to Additional Dicasteries

-In October 2023, Francis appointed Robert Francis Prevost as a member of seven additional dicasteries and named him to the Pontifical Commission for the Vatican City State.
+In October 2023, Pope Francis appointed Robert Francis Prevost as a member of seven additional dicasteries and named him to the Pontifical Commission for the Vatican City State.

-2023: Appointed to the Dicastery for Bishops
+2023: Appointed Prefect of the Dicastery for Bishops

-In 2023, Pope Francis appointed Robert Francis Prevost as prefect of the Dicastery for Bishops in Rome, and president of the Pontifical Commission for Latin America.
+In 2023, Pope Francis appointed Robert Francis Prevost as prefect of the Dicastery for Bishops in Rome and president of the Pontifical Commission for Latin America.

 In a November 2024 seminar, Prevost advocated for stronger church action on climate change, stating that "dominion over nature" should not be "tyrannical".